DanielHebenstreit/power-patterns-solution/README.md

-# Power Patterns Solution TuGraz Student Team
+# Power Patterns Solution – TU Graz Student Team

 ## Overview

-This directory contains our Solution of the Power Patterns challenge by Onward.
+This repository contains our solution to the [**Power Patterns Challenge**](https://thinkonward.com/app/c/challenges/power-patterns) organized by ThinkOnward.

-    If you're running the notebook locally:
+Our team from TU Graz achieved **4th place overall** in this competition.

+The repository includes the Jupyter notebook with our implementation, along with the environment setup instructions.
+**Note:** The original competition data is **not included** and must be obtained separately from ThinkOnward.

+---

+## Usage

+### Running Locally
-        Ensure you have Python installed on your system.
-We recommend version 3.10.14.
+1. Ensure you have Python installed (we recommend **Python 3.10.14**).
-        Clone this repository to your local machine.
+2. Clone this repository to your local machine.
-        Navigate to the directory containing the notebook.
+3. Navigate to the repository directory.
-        Copy the respective data into this directory.
+4. Copy the required competition data files into this directory.
-        Run the notebook in a Jupyter environment.
+5. Launch the notebook in a Jupyter environment.

-    If you're running the notebook in Google Colab:
+### Running in Google Colab
-        Open the notebook in Google Colab.
+1. Open the notebook in **Google Colab**.
-        Upload the respective data as well as the requirements file.
+2. Upload the competition data files as well as the `requirements.txt`.
-        Run the cells sequentially to set up the environment and install dependencies.
+3. Run the cells sequentially to set up the environment and install dependencies.

+---

-Contents
+## Contents

-    notebook.ipynb: Jupyter notebook containing the environment setup code. requirements.txt: File containing the list of required Python packages.
+- **`solution.ipynb`** – Jupyter notebook containing the solution code and environment setup.
+- **`requirements.txt`** – List of required Python packages.
-    README.md: This file providing an overview of the notebook and instructions for usage.
+- **`README.md`** – This file, providing an overview and usage instructions.

+---

-Dependencies
+## Dependencies

-    Python 3.10.14
-    DataFiles
+- **Python 3.10.14**
+- Competition data files (not included in this repository).

+---

-Contributors
+## Contributors

-    Daniel Hebenstreit (daniel.hebenstreit@student.tugraz.at)
+- Daniel Hebenstreit (daniel.hebenstreit@student.tugraz.at)
-    Elias Gatternig
+- Elias Gatternig
-    Alex Belengeanu
+- Alex Belengeanu